EmbodiedJosh/Unity-Oculus-Demo/index.md

 This following is my interpreation of recreating **[existing Oculus VR Documentation](https://developer.oculus.com/documentation/unity/unity-tutorial/?locale=en_US)**.
-Clicking the image above will direct you to a video tutorial based off the and subsequent text was created for the purpose of consolidating and converting multiple Unity+Oculus development documentation pages into a video tutorial with only one subsequent page of documentation.
+I also created a **[video tutorial version](https://www.youtube.com/watch?v=tPHnLJ__Cd4&feature=youtu.be)** based off the original.
+The goal of both the video and the following documentation was to consolidate multiple pages and links of documentation into one.

 ### Build Your Simple Application